Monday, November 30, 2015

 As an ochre dust waltzes in sleep

-on a deep black pond, a somnolent sheet,
+on a deep pond, so does the heat

 within the regnant warmth of juice is germed